dEEGE2time/RPS/README.md

 ### **Colors**

-Black / White are the main colors, used green and red to indicute lose / win or to distinguish you from the computer.
+Black / White are the main colors, used green and red to indicate lose / win or to distinguish you from the computer.
 You (green) computer (red)
 <img src="docs/website-images/website-images/color-palette.png">
 <br>